NadavYakobovich/NadavYakobovich/README.md

 Web shop: A virtual store where client can manage and display his products and allow customers to view them.
 Include:  Displayed Product Board ,Registration user system , Dashboard for management, edit items feature and view orders.
 * Client – using React.js
 * Server – API server using express & Node.js
-* Database – using Mongodb
+* Database – using MongoDB